AyOK-Code/oscn_scraper/README.md

 gem 'oscn_scraper'
 ```

-And then execute:
+And then run `bundle install` from your shell

-    $ bundle

-Or install it yourself as:
+To install the gem manually from your shell, run:

     $ gem install oscn_scraper

-## Usage

-TODO: Write usage instructions here

 ## Development